 Do you really want to learn, do you really want to spend the hours it takes to learn it and then the moment you get it figured out they’re gonna change it.
 I promise you they’re gonna update the software or they’re gonna give it a new look but they’re gonna change it.

 If you’re a salon owner, you’re a hairstylist, you’re an attorney or you’re a restaurant manager, stay in your lane.
 Do what you love to do, do what you’re good at, do what you’re paid at and outsource your Facebook ads.

-I was just reading a business plan the other day where they had a the restaurant managers putting in something like 8 hours a week or more into the Facebook marketing.
+I was just reading a business plan the other day where they had the restaurant managers putting in something like 8 hours a week or more into their Facebook marketing.